The Everett Exorcism

 "Come out, come out, wherever you are!"

 Father Paladina knelt in his uncomfortable position beneath the staircase, eyes closed and struggling to control his breathing.
-Each gasp sounded like the cracking of a tree branch, and he couldn't fight down an occasional sob of terror.
-His heart beat in his ears, and his veins were about to burst open.
+Each gasp tore out of him like a snapping branch, and he couldn't fight down an occasional sob of terror.
+His pulse hammered in his ears.
+His veins were about to burst open.

 "I can smell you, Priest.
 I know you didn't run far.
 Where are you?"